lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 Examples of input conversion might be from String to Int, formatted String date to Date, an Int from a UIPickerView to an enum - the list goes on.

+TODO: When the event is sent to a Router, it is sent via a RouterRequest.
+RouterRequests have asynchronous callbacks, unless they are completion callbacks.

 As you can see in the diagram, the Presenter has another role, again, I will cover that shortly.

 ### The UseCase